CRITTERS AT BRAZOS BEND STATE PARK (AND ELSEWHERE)--LIZARDS PAGE 1

 ----Anole toe curling video clip (mp4)

 Below are some articles that explain the concept in detail as it applies to lizards.
-Spiders, some insects, and a few other species of lizards also use spatular hairs to cling to their envrionment.
+Spiders, some insects, and a few other species of lizards also use spatular hairs to cling to their environment.

 Some of these are quite technical, and I don't understand everything in them, but I can still use them for information.
 I was able to find them on the internet, most of them for free.
 There are many